SzpakKamil/SearchBar/Sources/SearchBar/SearchBar.docc/Extensions/Modifiers/Modifiers-ClearButtonAction.md

 ## Overview

 The `searchBarClearButtonAction(_:)` modifier specifies a closure to execute when the user taps the clear button.
-Available on iOS, visionOS, and macOS, it’s ideal for handling clearing logic, such as resetting the search state.
+Available on iOS, iPadOS, visionOS, and macOS, it’s ideal for handling clearing logic, such as resetting the search state.

 ## Parameters